Nochistlán: Music

 Nochistlán is known for its traditions as well as its music.
 It is also often referred to as, la tierra de los músicos ('the land of musicians').
 Nochistlán has been given this nickname because within the town there is always music playing.
 In fact, Nochistlán's music is one of the main reasons tourists visit so much, aside from the beautiful architecture.

 Economy

 There are 3 main activities that contribute to the economy: agriculture, livestock, and trade.

 Transportation

 Nochistlán is a very rural place.
 Transportation is mostly on foot, since everything is within walking distance.
 Cars, buses, trucks, as well as horses are also used.
 "Combi vans" and motorcycles are especially popular modes of transport.

 Most Nochistlan inhabitants live by nature.
 That is, most of their resources are native, making Nochistlan seem somewhat old-fashioned.
 In recent years the town has been modernizing its way of living.

 Traditions

 El Papaqui

-The oldest tradition in Nochistlán is la fiesta del Papaqui or translated, 'the party of el Papaqui'.
-This is celebrated every year from January 12 to January 20.
-El Papaqui is a celebration in which the whole town honors and venerates St. Sebastian.
-He is a very important figure to those who live or are from Nochistlán.
-During these eight days, everyone walking in the plaza has their face covered with flour, and people crack colored eggs filled with confetti over others' heads; they also throw oranges.
-These actions symbolize what was going on during the war between the Natives and Spanish.
-The flour symbolizes the dirt people would put on their faces to create a more savage look.
-The fiesta is not solely or predominantly about war; its main objective is to celebrate San Sebastián, the saint most admired in that pueblo.

-El Jardín

-Another tradition Nochistlán is famous for is their tradition of every Sunday night.
-Every Sunday night, people gather in the plaza or, el Jardín of Nochistlán for la Serenata ('the serenade').
-The men of the town form a circle around the plaza while women walk inside the circle.
-As the women walk inside the circle, if a man finds a woman attractive, in the original tradition, he would give her a Gardenia flower.
-In most recent, modern tradition, a man puts confetti over the woman's hair, or hollowed- out eggs with confetti inside, instead.
-A further circle is formed within the inner circle, for children and married women, where they too may go to partake in having the confetti strewn over them.
-In this way it is made clear to the men which women are married or in a relationship.
-The Gardenia flower (recent tradition, modern tradition, the colorful confetti) symbolizes the beauty of the woman just as flowers (recent tradition, modern tradition, colors) are beautiful.
-This tradition originally began to honor women and moreover, to make them feel appreciated by men.